-STEPS FOR THE ABOVE - REFERRAL AND CONSENT FORMS:
+STEPS FOR THE ABOVE - REFERRAL PROCESS AND CONSENT FORMS:

-- 1. Once the appropriateness of the referral is established with the professional, the principal ensures that the referral form is completed. - 2.
-The professional informs the principal when the time has come to proceed with the assessment, and the parents are contacted to have a consent form signed.
+- 1. Once the appropriateness of the referral is established with the in-school professional, the principal ensures that the consent form is completed. - 2.
+The in-school professional informs the principal when the time has come to proceed with the assessment, and the parents are contacted to have a consent form signed.
 A separate original CONSENT form must be signed for EACH professional involved. - 3.
-Once the consent form is returned, the original is submitted to the professional(s) concerned and a copy is placed in the confidential file. - 4.
-The principal ensures a referral log is updated and used to prioritize referrals with the collaboration of the professionals concerned.
+Once the consent form is returned, the original is submitted to the in-school professional(s) concerned and a copy is placed in the confidential file. - 4.
+The principal ensures a referral log is updated and used to prioritize referrals with the collaboration of the in-school professionals concerned.
 Student identification for coding purposes should be prioritized. - 5.
-Professional discusses and establishes agreed priorities with the principal. - 6.
+In-school professional discusses and establishes agreed priorities with the principal. - 6.
 All fully completed referral forms and consent forms must be submitted to the principal for signature. - 7.
-Professional(s) proceed with the request. - 8.
-Once a formal evaluation is completed, professionals meet with the parents/student/teachers to share their findings, send the relevant documentations (i.e. reports, consent forms, referral forms) to the principal and to Pedagogical Services.
+In-school professional(s) proceed with the request. - 8.
+Once a formal evaluation is completed, in-school professionals meet with the parents/student/teachers to share their findings, send the relevant documentations (i.e. reports, consent forms, referral forms) to the principal and to Pedagogical Services.)